It takes the shape of its container. - Wallace Stevens

 Katherine Bradford Liner Pointed Paint on Plaster and Wood, 8 x 4 x 6 inches, 2010

 A vital resource, and a natural element, water is at once physical yet formless, transparent yet reflective.
-Katherine Bradford provides form to contain it, imposing shape, surface, and volume -- and metaphorically, soups it up.
+Katherine Bradford provides form to contain it, imposing shape, surface, and volume - and metaphorically soups it up.

-A very small piece can control you.
+A very small piece will control you.

 Katherine Bradford Cropped Boat Paint on Plaster and Wood, 4 x 12 x 9 inches, 2009 - 2010